Audrey is a cook who loves creating new flavors by tweaking recipes to include healthier ingredients.

 To get the best 'look' for this particular candy, you will want to have at least 4 to 6 different colored candies so you will need to make multiple batches.
 Also, you will need to make 4 to 6 different colors.

 - 3 3/4 cups sugar

 - 1 1/4 cups light Karo syrup

 - Food coloring

-- Combine sugar, Karo syrup and water in a heavy saucepan and stir over medium heat until sugar dissolves.
-Continue to cook without stirring until syrup reaches 290 F on a candy thermometer.
-(It works best to have a snap-on thermometer and it can take up to 45-50 minutes to reach that temperature)
+- Combine sugar, Karo syrup, and water in a heavy saucepan and stir over medium heat until sugar dissolves.
+Continue to cook without stirring until the syrup reaches 290°F on a candy thermometer.
+(It works best to have a snap-on thermometer and it can take up to 45 to 50 minutes to reach that temperature)

-- Remove from heat and add food coloring to desired intensity of color and the desired oil flavoring (1 teaspoon) - TRY NOT TO INHALE over the boiling liquid!
+- Remove from heat and add food coloring to the desired intensity of color and the desired oil flavoring (1 teaspoon)—TRY NOT TO INHALE over the boiling liquid!

-The 'cut glass' comes from the random sizes of the pieces of candy and when you have finished the candy cutting, you will have various sized and shaped sugar-dusted delicious pieces!
+The 'cut glass' comes from the random sizes of the pieces of candy and when you have finished the candy cutting, you will have variously sized and shaped sugar-dusted delicious pieces!
 The beauty of broken glass candy is having many colors and flavors mixed together and it lasts forever.
-(The added bonus is that your house smells wonderfully for days from the oils)
+(The added bonus is that your house smells wonderfully for days from the oils.)

 What You Need:

 - Chocolate (melted bar of high-quality chocolate—see below)